ProbAct: A Probabilistic Activation Function for Deep Neural Networks

 \paragraph{Training $\sigma$}

 The trainable parameter $\sigma$ is trained using a back-propagation simultaneously with other model parameters.
 The gradient computation of $\sigma$ is done using the chain rule.
-Given an objective function $\mathcal{E}$, the gradient of $\mathcal{E}$ with respect to $\sigma_{l,i}$, where $\sigma_{l,i}$ is the perturbation parameter of the $i$-th unit in the $l$-th layer, is:
+Given an objective function $\mathcal{E}$, the gradient of $\mathcal{E}$ with respect to $\sigma_{l,i}$, where $\sigma_{l,i}$ is the perturbation parameter and $y_{l,i}$ is the output of the $i$-th unit in the $l$-th layer, is: